 We are more than happy to take your order over the telephone, or just answer your queries if you have any.
 Telephone us Monday to Friday from 9am to 5pm on 01386 881507.
 We regret we are unable to take telephone orders on Saturday.

 Yes, The Silk Store, Velvet Box and Accessories Shop are all open to the public Monday to Saturday from 9am to 5pm.
-And if you come on a week day then, for a small charge, you can go upstairs and watch the silk being printed.

-Once we receive your order and the payment has gone through, we will prepare and despatch your order, usually the same day.
+Once we receive your order and the payment has gone through, we will prepare and dispatch your order, usually the same day.
 If we are dying a stock colour for you (marked as Dyed to Order) then we normally get this done within a couple of days.

-If you choose the UK standard carriage option your fabric will be folded and despatched in a postal bag by first class recorded post.
+If you choose the UK standard carriage option your fabric will be folded and dispatched in a postal bag by first class recorded post.
 UK fabric orders over the value of £250 will be put on a roll and sent by overnight carrier (at no extra cost).

 If you choose the delivery option “On the Roll”, your fabric will be sent on a roll by overnight carrier.

 We have an increasing number of customers in Europe and find that on average, packages take about 5 to 7 days to be delivered.
-Also if you have a valid Europen Union VAT number then this can be entered in the checkout and will be deducted from your payment.
+Also if you have a valid European Union VAT number then this can be entered in the checkout and will be deducted from your payment.
 For customers in America, Canada and Australia, then it can take up to two weeks.
 If you want your order to be sent using a carrier, then email us and we will get you a quote.